 Patents must be registered with the National Office of Intellectual Property of Vietnam.
-The rights are then protected by registration. granted moral and economics rights over his work, including the right to apply technological measures to prevent infringements of his rights.
+The rights are then protected through registration and the registrant is granted moral and economic rights over the work, including the right to apply technological measures to prevent infringements of his rights.